Skip to main content

 If your vehicle is not equipped with LATCH

-Visit Car Seat Safety by age for information and videos on how to install your child safety seat in vehicles not equipped with LATCH.
+Visit Car Seat Safety by age for information and videos on how to install your child safety seat.

-For help with LATCH or seat belt installation, find a local car safety seat checkpoint for free inspections held in most areas.
+For help with LATCH or seat belt installation, find a local car safety seat check for free inspections held in most areas.

 LATCH safety tips